microsoft/coe-starter-kit/coe-cli/docs/aa4am/scenarios/tenant-deployments.md

 ## Demonstration Deployment

 In this scenario you are looking to quickly install AA4AM to demonstrate how it works and demonstrate the end to end process.
-For this scenario the following is assumed.
+For this scenario the following is expected.

 1. Using Trial tenant and environments to demonstrate the solution
 1. Single Administrator that has rights to the